Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

-In summary, we have investigated the evolution of nuclear excitons in x-ray WGs for two different modes of excitation.
+In summary, we have demonstrated the excitation and collective dynamics of Mössbauer nuclei in x-ray waveguides for two different modes of excitation.
 In the FC geometry, we have observed dynamical beats emitted by WGs with a \SI{20}{\nm}-thick guiding core and varying lengths from about \SI{0.1}{\mm} to \SI{2}{\mm} into the fundamental WG mode.
-In the GI geometry, we have observed exponential decay into the resonantly excited WG mode with tuneable superradiant speedup.
+In the RBC geometry, we have observed exponential decay into the resonantly excited WG mode with tuneable superradiant speedup.
 Our theory consistently describes the observations of both experiments in a one-dimensional waveguide picture.
-When a single mode dominates, the equation of motion is formally identical to that of a homogeneous slab with length (foil thickness) rescaled by a nucleus-mode coupling constant $\zeta_m$.
-Depending on the \emph{off-resonant} optical thickness of the WG, two regimes are realized.
-For optically thin WGs, the sharp jump in nuclear density at the WG entrance gives rise to dynamical beats.
-The grazing incidence geometry allows to study optically thick WGs, where off-resonant absorption suppresses the boundary effect and the exciton evolves harmonically with resonant dispersion relation.
+When a single mode dominates, the equation of motion is formally identical to that of a homogeneous slab with length (thickness) rescaled by a nucleus-mode coupling constant $\zeta_m$.
+Depending on the off-resonant optical thickness of the WG, two regimes are realized.
+For optically thin WGs, the finite integrated nuclear density gives rise to dynamical beats.
+The grazing-incidence geometry allows the study of optically thick WGs, where off-resonant absorption suppresses boundary effects, establishing translation invariance and permitting radiative eigenmodes, so that the exciton evolves harmonically with resonant dispersion relation.